taliyos/Form2RoleBot/README.md

 ## Other
 When will this be updated? - I don't know.

-What will be in future updates? - Ability to change delay, Roles will be added if they aren't found, Roles will be removed from a user if they have a role they shouldn't.
+What will be in future updates? - Roles will be added if they aren't found, Roles will be removed from a user if they have a role they shouldn't.